-If you’ve been convicted of a DUI, contact your auto insurance company right away and advise them of the circumstances.
+If you’ve been convicted of a DUI, immediately contact your auto insurance company and advise them of the circumstances.
 Expect your auto insurance premium to increase.

-Of course, instead of paying the higher premium, you’re free to shop around for a new carrier and auto insurance policy in hopes of finding the cheapest FR-44 insurance.
+Of course, you can shop for a new carrier and auto insurance policy instead of paying the higher premium to find the cheapest FR-44 insurance.
 But if you select a new auto insurance company, they will still need to issue and file an FR-44 on your behalf.
 And having an FR-44 certificate will categorize you as a high-risk driver, regardless of the car insurance company.

 “This status could increase your premium by 100% or more for coverage compared to a driver without an FR-44,” Friedlander says.